zenphantom/ml-git/docs/api/README.md

-        labels (bool, optional): If exist labels related with the model, they must be downloaded [default: False]. version (int, optional): The entity version [default: -1]. fail_limit (int, optional): Number of failures before aborting the command [default: no limit].
+        labels (bool, optional): If exist labels related with the model, they must be downloaded [default: False]. version (int, optional): The entity version [default: -1]. fail_limit (int, optional): Number of failures before aborting the command [default: no limit]. full (bool, optional): Show all contents for each directory. [default: False].

     Returns:
         str: Return the path where the data was checked out.